Guster practices acoustic group therapy at the Calvin Theatre

 “We are so completely fucked now,” he said after Crystal left the stage and was greeted with hugs and high fives upon her return to the audience.
 “I really don't know what to do right now.
 Should I go to a social media site and read some ones and zeros?
 That was organic.”

-Watch video of Guster and Crystal Chausse perform "Demons" here:
+Watch Guster and Crystal Chausse perform "Demons" here:

 But the band soldiered on, climaxing its request section with “I Hope Tomorrow Is Like Today” sung by the vocally-challenged Rosenworcel after an audience request to, “Let Brian sing for God’s sake.”